 Screws into the studs.
 Very convenient.
 Covers hide the ladder inside the wall and can be painted.
-Supports up to 1,200 lbs.
+Supports up to 1,200 pounds.
 Works when windows won't hold other ladders.
 Is always in place and ready to deploy.
 No need to search for the ladder in an emergency.

 The covers on these products sometimes have problems with damage in shipping.

 Lightweight.
 Rated to hold up to 1,000 pounds.
 User-friendly.
 Sturdy device.
 Fits in a small space for storage.
 Hooks over the window securely.
 Rungs have an anti-slip coating to help you descend safely.
 Comes with a five-year warranty.

 The ladder is hard to re-pack, which will make it difficult to practice with.